kuiper2000/tropical-dynamics/_sources/Variability/MJO.md

 \end{align}
 ```

 In the moisture mode framework, there is one additional component that makes it distinct from the traditional wave framework.
 The forcing itself is a prognostic variable rather than a diagnostic variable.
-From these two difference, we can conclude that (1) wave dynamics focus on the timescales where gravity waves haven't reached a dynamical equilibrium state and the moisture is a prognostic variable (the gradient comes from the mean state vertical moisture gradient) (2) moisture mode theory focuses on the timescales where gravity waves ``have'' reached a dynamical equilibrium.
+From these two difference, we can conclude that (1) wave dynamics focus on the timescales where gravity waves haven't reached a dynamical equilibrium state and the moisture is a prognostic variable (the gradient comes from the mean state vertical moisture gradient) (2) moisture mode theory focuses on the timescales where gravity waves ``have'' reached a dynamical equilibrium

 ## Some Evidence from Wave Dynamics Perspective